Deterministic World Models for Closed-loop Reachability Analysis of End-to-End Vision-based Control: Experimental Setup

+We consider two design axes: the choice of surrogate camera and the choice of tube-construction method.

-\paragraph{Baseline for Comparison.} We compare our method with conditional GAN baselines following prior work~\cite{2025scalableCNN}.
-In these models, the generator takes the concatenation of the state $s_t$ and a latent vector $z \sim \mathcal{N}(0,I)$ and outputs an image $\tilde I_t = G(s_t,z)$.
-During verification, both $s$ and $z$ must be bounded.
-Because $z$ has no physical meaning, the interval is set to be [-0.8, 0.8], the same interval as in the original paper.
-This latent dimension significantly enlarges the reachable image set because it introduces high-dimensional variability that does not correspond to any physical state, making verification substantially more conservative.
+\paragraph{cGAN Surrogate Camera.} Following prior work~\cite{2025scalableCNN}, we replace our DWM decoder with a conditional GAN whose generator takes the concatenation of the state $s_t$ and a latent vector $z \sim \mathcal{N}(0,I)$ and outputs an image $\tilde I_t = \mathrm{Gan}(s_t,z)$.
+During reachability analysis, both $s$ and $z$ must be bounded; we set $z$ interval to $[-0.05, 0.05]$.

+\paragraph{Image-free Trajectory Predictor.} Bypassing image generation, we train a transformer on the trajectory dataset~\cite{cleaveland2023conformal} to predict reachable tubes directly.
+Since it outputs points rather than a tube, we inflate the predicted trajectory by the $(1-\alpha)$ conformal quantile of the calibration residuals.
+Unlike symbolic reachability, the resulting tube is centered on one predicted trajectory rather than soundly covering the cell.